kjpopov/vagrant-puppet-percona/README.md

 Automated setup of two Percona instances where one is a master and the other a replica using my puppet-percona module as a git submodule.

+### Howto test

 ./test script will ssh to your master instance create a dummy random table and will show this table from the slave.

 License
 -------
-Apache License Version 2.0, January 2004 - http://www.apache.org/licenses/
+Apache License Version 2.0, from January 2004 - http://www.apache.org/licenses/

 Secial thanks to Honeypot GmbH for making this challane.